-In so many words, a personality disorder is a type of mental disorder characterized by unhealthy patterns of thinking, functioning, and/or behaving.
+A personality disorder is a type of mental disorder characterized by unhealthy patterns of thinking, functioning, and/or behaving.
 An individual who is afflicted with a personality disorder may have an especially difficult time relating to other people, and effectively coping with day-to-day situations.
-He or she may be completely unaware that an issue exists, seeing as his or her way of thinking and behaving has become so natural.
-It is very common for those afflicted with personality disorders to blame others for the challenges they face, unable to see their own part in recurring problems.
+That person may be completely unaware that an issue even exists, having become accustomed to that way of thinking.
+In fact, it is quite common for those with personality disorders to blame others for the challenges they face, and remain incapable of seeing their own part in recurring problems.

 There are several types of personality disorder, and not all are equally as apparent.
 Most will begin during childhood or early adolescence, and several become less apparent throughout adulthood.
 However, regardless of how severe a particular personality disorder is (or may appear), it is very common for those who are afflicted to turn to chemical substances or other self-destructive behaviors in attempts to alleviate emotional and psychological symptoms.
 Thus, personality disorders and addiction tend to often go hand-in-hand.